WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ## Enabling USB

-Still assuming that X: is the mounted Duo Windows partiton:
+Still assuming that X: is the mounted Duo Windows partiton, in a command prompt:

 ```
 reg load RTS X:\Windows\System32\config\SYSTEM